ninefu/Basic_Legal_Citation/tags.md

         - 'regulation': used to cite all regulation citations;
         - 'adjudication': used to cite agency adjudication citations;
         - 'report': used to cite agency report citations;
+        - 'attorney': used in citations to attorney general and other advisory opinions.
+        - 'executive': used to cite executive orders citations;
+        - 'proclamation': used to cite proclamation citations;
+        - 'arbitration': used to cite arbitration decisions;
+        - 'court': used to cite court rules;
+        - 'books': used to cite books, it might be necessary to add attributes for the different kinds of books, such as 'annotations';
+        - 'journal': used to cite journal article citations;
+        - 'document': used to cite case document citations.

 ```
 <state>